COVID-19 Testing FAQs

 I have an in-person test scheduled in the future -- will this still happen?

 Any tests or events on the calendar are still planned as scheduled, however the number of seats available may have been reduced to comply with current governmental regulations.
-If a test or event needs to be cancelled, PST will automatically move you to a Waitlist and notify you via email.

 My event was cancelled by PST due to COVID and I’m on a WAITLIST event, what do I do?

 UPDATE: The deadline to reschedule a PST COVID-related cancelled event HAS PASSED (Feb 21, 2021).
 PST has continuously offered both in-person and online, in-home testing for written and physical ability exams since July 2020.
 If you would like to schedule a test, please start a new test registration HERE.

 Is PST Investigations (PSTi) still conducting pre-employment background and workplace investigations?

 Yes.
 Candidate, witness, and subject interviews are conducted utilizing virtual platforms.